San Francisco Cable Cars

 What you need to know

-San Francisco’s cable cars are part of an 1873 transit system invented by Andrew Hallidie.
-The cars grip a continuously moving underground cable to climb hills too steep for ordinary streetcars.
-Three lines still operate, run by SFMTA.
-The system was designated a National Historic Landmark in 1964 and remains the first moving system to receive that status.
+San Francisco’s cable cars are a working 1873 transit system, invented by Andrew Hallidie, that grips a continuously moving underground cable to climb hills too steep for ordinary streetcars.
+Three lines still run, and the system was designated a National Historic Landmark in 1964 as the first moving system to receive that status.

 The Three Lines